Field Operations Directorate

-Field Operations Directorate:
+The Field Operations Directorate:

-- Provides immigration information and outreach
+- Provides in-person information and documentary services for applicants.

-Field Operations Directorate includes:
+The Field Operations Directorate includes:

-- The National Benefits Center (NBC) which performs centralized front-end processing of applications and petitions that require field office interviews (primarily, family-based I-485s and N-400s).
-In addition, the NBC adjudicates some form types to completion including I‑765s, I-131s, immigration benefits associated with the LIFE Act, legalization-related applications and international adoption cases
+- The National Benefits Center (NBC), which performs centralized front-end processing of applications and petitions that require field office interviews (primarily family-based I-485s and N-400s).
+In addition, the NBC adjudicates some form types to completion including I‑765s, I-131s, immigration benefits associated with the LIFE Act, legalization-related applications, and international adoption cases.

 - The Immigrant Investor Program, which adjudicates applications and petitions seeking benefits under the fifth preference employment category, or EB-5.
 Congress created the EB‑5 category in 1990 to stimulate the U.S. economy through job creation and capital investment by foreign investors.